-ROYAL FLYING DOCTORS TRUST THE FAST™ SOLUTION FOR THEIR ENGINES
+ROYAL FLYING DOCTORS TRUST THE FAST™ ENGINE DATA SOLUTION

 AN ENGINE HEALTH MONITORING REVOLUTION

 The RFDS’s fleet of 66 “Flying Doctors”—customized planes fitted with essential medical equipment—are often called on to deliver emergency medical services to patients in remote regions.
 The aircraft must always be ready to take off at a moment’s notice.
 For that reason, the organization is always seeking cutting-edge tools to optimize maintenance and to ensure dispatch availability.

 As part of these efforts, the RFDS’s South Eastern (SE) Section introduced P&WC’s FAST™ Solution on three of its PT6A-powered Beechcraft King Airs in April 2015.
 The team is delighted with the results of the innovative engine health management technology.

 FAST™ is a revolutionary tool that helps us understand how we fly and how our aircraft perform.
 It has made us more informed and cost-effective as a company.

 The FAST™ technology is now installed on eight of the SE Section’s 17 aircraft, with plans to roll it out to the rest of the fleet in 2017.

 “FAST™ technology has had a very positive effect on our team.
 We have really enjoyed the process of working with Pratt & Whitney Canada on this initiative and it has created a real appetite for trying new things,” says David Charlton.

 The culmination of two decades’ experience in engine health prognostics and diagnostics, the FAST™ Solution, is part of P&WC’s growing suite of digital engine services.